 MOD CME/15/11#10915

-6 1.4 References to CCITT Recommendations and Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.
+6 1.4 Unless otherwise specified in these Regulations, references to Recommendations of the ITU in these Regulations are not to be taken as giving to those Recommendations the same legal status as the Regulations.

 Reasons: This provision would allow the application of certain ITU Recommendations to be made mandatory, taking account of the fact that the ITRs are not sectoral regulations.